m-belefqih/Optical-Flow-Lucas-Kanade/README.md

 * Stores the object’s position over time to extract its **trajectory**
 * Visualizes the **motion field** by drawing displacement vectors on the video frames
 * Overlays motion vectors on the original frame for intuitive visualization

+## Results

+- **Average speed:** 5.94 pixels/frame
+- **Average direction:** 0.26 radians (≈ 14°)

+These results are computed from the global trajectory extracted using Lucas–Kanade optical flow and represent the dominant motion of the tracked rigid object.

 ---